 It’s best to eat at the same times every day

-I think in today’s environment, in the real world, it’s almost impossible to eat at the same time every day.
+It’s fair to say in today’s environment, in the real world, it’s almost impossible to eat at the same time every day.
 Our lives simply don’t allow it.
-What I found tough is that if I eat regularly, rather than at the same time each day, I’m not craving for food or going into starvation mode.
-I eat when I’m hungry, not when the clock says it’s time to eat.
-As I eat so often, I’m actually hungry every 3½ hours or so, therefore the times are fairly consistent anyway.
-But remember, often when you think your hungry, your body is actually thirsty.
+What you will find though is if you eat regularly, rather than at the same time each day, you are not craving for food and your body doesn’t go into starvation mode.
+Eat when you are hungry, not when the clock says it’s time to eat.
+Remember though, often when you think you’re hungry, your body is actually thirsty.
 The body is made up of 70% water and this needs replenishing.
-Furthermore, your body cant tell you what your hungry for, so ensure you get a balance of nutrients.
-Foods likely to fight off hunger the longest are Protein foods, followed by carbohydrates, then fats.
+Furthermore, your body can’t tell you what you’re hungry for, so ensure you get a balance of nutrients.
+Foods likely to fight off hunger the longest are protein foods, followed by carbohydrates, then fats.
 And if you have 4 to 5 meals a day, fitting them all in when your hungry will mean you eat fairly consistently anyway.

 All calories are equal.
 This is somewhat true, however…

-you’ll get more nutrients from a 100-calorie apple than from a 100-calorie portion of white bread.
+You’ll get more nutrients from a 100-calorie apple than from a 100-calorie portion of white bread.
 So you shouldn’t just look at calories.
 Carbs, Protein, Vitamins, Minerals and Fats should all be considered you’re your diet.
-It goes without say, choose healthier items if you are losing weight, building muscle or controlling your hunger.
+It goes without say, choose healthier items no matter whether you are losing weight, building muscle or trying to stay well balanced.

-This is one of the worst mistakes I made.
-First the body needs fat, and good fats like omega-3.
+This is one of the worst mistakes that can be made.
+First, the body needs fat and good fats like omega-3.
 Furthermore relying on a ‘low-fat’ tag, doesn’t mean it is low in calories.
-When I was buying processed food and low fat supermarket ‘ready meals’ they were still full of sugar and packed with calories.
-So my advice, you need to check the label.
-And Finally you do need to use a bit of common sense.
-If you are eating low fat produce, it doesn’t mean you can eat twice as much.
+If you buying processed food and low-fat supermarket ‘ready meals’ on many occasion they will be full of sugar and packed with calories.
+So always check the label.
+And finally, you do need to use a bit of common sense.
+If you are eating low-fat products, it doesn’t mean you can eat twice as much.